Chart Color Schemes

 The educational profile of Oatley - Hurstville Grove exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Oatley-Hurstville Grove is notably high, with 42.3% of residents aged 15+ holding university qualifications, compared to 30.4% nationally and 32.2% statewide (NSW).
-Bachelor degrees are the most prevalent at 28.2%, followed by postgraduate qualifications at 11.2% and graduate diplomas at 2.9%.
-Vocational credentials are also prominent, with 26.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.2% and certificates for 15.4%.
-Educational participation is high, with 29.0% of residents currently enrolled in formal education.
+Educational attainment in Oatley-Hurstville Grove shows a significant advantage with 42.3% of residents aged 15 and above holding university qualifications, compared to the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most common at 28.2%, followed by postgraduate qualifications (11.2%) and graduate diplomas (2.9%).
+Vocational credentials are also prominent, with 26.6% of residents holding such qualifications - advanced diplomas account for 11.2% and certificates for 15.4%.
+Educational participation is high in the area, with 29.0% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education